Keep Genetically Engineered Fish Off The Dinner Table!

 The FDA has said there are only minute differences between the two fish, but the fact is genetically engineered salmon hasn't been around long enough to truly understand its implications.
 Like any other fish, genetically altered salmon could contain dangerous allergens.
 In addition, no one is sure of the effects these fish would have on the salmon's ecosystem.

-Sign the petition urging the FDA to understand the consequences of genetically engineered salmon before giving its stamp of approval.
+Join the growing number of individuals standing up for the health of people, our planet, and its animals.
+Sign the petition below and demand the FDA fully understand the consequences of genetically engineered salmon before giving its stamp of approval.

 It may not be long before genetically manipulated animal food products are sitting on our dining room tables.
 That's because several American companies are developing technology to alter the genes of certain fish in order to attain specific physical characteristics.